KPat11/Portfolio/nothotdog/README.md

 - When uploading an image to the web form it will send that data to the hugging face model via API
 - This will return prediction scores for "hot dog" and "not a hot dog" Skills used: Flask, Python3 and libraries, API connections, Hugging Face

+NOTE: Same as my other projects, I removed my tokens so if you would like to run it please go to Hugging Face https://huggingface.co/settings/tokens and create a token, and add it to .env file.
+Then you are ready to run the web.py file and open the url's provided in the terminal output.